NeuraiProject/neurai-rpc/neurai_methods.md

 4. "to_address"               (string, required) address to send the asset to
 5. "message"                  (string, optional) Once RIP5 is voted in ipfs hash or txid hash to send along with the transfer
 6. "expire_time"              (numeric, optional) UTC timestamp of when the message expires
-7. "rvn_change_address"       (string, optional, default = "") the transaction RVN change will be sent to this address
+7. "xna_change_address"       (string, optional, default = "") the transaction XNA change will be sent to this address
 8. "asset_change_address"     (string, optional, default = "") the transaction Asset change will be sent to this address

 Result: